There’s no doubt there’s a growing interest in being more mindful nowadays.

 1. Meditation.

-If you would like to start being more mindful at home, then it’s the right time to start practicing mindful meditation.
+If you would like to learn how to be more mindful at home, one of the first proven ways is to start practicing mindful meditation.

-Mindfulness meditation will help you remove your emotions and thoughts that relate to the past or future and harness you in the present moment.
+By incorporating meditation into your life it’ll remove emotional thoughts that relate to the past or the future by harnessing the present moment.

 We all know that it’s hard to be mindful, especially since we almost always have our phones in our hands.

-Whoever you are with deserves your total attention, and when your phone lies in front of you or on your lap, you simply cannot be properly engaged to connect with them fully if you happen to get a message or phone call.
+Moreover, when your phone is right in front of you or just sitting on your lap, you simply cannot properly engage with who you are connecting with, if you happen to get a message or phone call out of the blue.

-Popular: 6 Habits You Should Avoid Doing In The Mornings
+Popular: 6 Habits You Should Avoid In The Mornings

-3. Practice mindfulness right after you wake up.
+3. Pay close attention to your thoughts right after you wake up.

 Practicing mindfulness in the morning will be your best bet to creating it as a habit.